Best Multimeters (March 2020) – Top Picks & Reviews

 Fluke Digital Multimeter

-When you start your search for the best multimeter and start understanding the different types and brands, the first thing you’ll see a lot of us the Fluke Brand.
+When you start your search for the new multimeter and start understanding the different types and brands, the first thing you’ll see a lot of us the Fluke Brand.
 They are extremely well known in the multimeter industry and are top of the line when it comes to quality and precision.
 If you want a multimeter you can trust to get the job done right every time, go for Fluke.
 They typically come with an increased price tag, but they will be worth it in the long run.

 The first and most important multimeter to understand is the digital multimeter.
 This is the most common type of multimeter that you’ll see around most homes and garages.
 A digital multimeter is most commonly used to measure voltage and resistance in your home, office, or vehicle.

 This is done by using two probes black/red one which is the lead and one being the grounding probe.
-Each measurement setup and a process is very different but typically follows the same process.
+Each measurement setup and a process is very different but typically follow the same process.
 Make sure to review and understand each process for measurement prior to completing it so you don’t damage the multimeter or get injured.

 Below is a full list of the potential capabilities of a digital multimeter although this can change from each device to device: